Irvin888/Implementing-Dense-Match-Summarization-for-Faster-Two-View-Estimation/README.md

 # Implementing-Dense-Match-Summarization-for-Faster-Two-View-Estimation

-For the video demonstration of this repo, please find the video at [placeholder].
+For the video demonstration of this repo, please find the video at https://drive.google.com/drive/folders/17wto86yyZBTFk42xB1FEJAylSF0DhrzY?usp=sharing.
 In addition, the project report is named "Project_Report" in the repo.

 A brief overview of the pipeline folder: